Probabilistic model for Padel games dynamics: The probability of observing an N-length rally

+Regarding probability distribution $P(T)$, since the relationship between $N$ and $T$ can be well approximated by a linear function with a slope of $\alpha$ (see Fig.~\ref{fi:stats} panel c), the probability distribution of the rallies' total duration time can be approximated as $P(T) \approx P(\alpha N)$.
+In Fig.~\ref{fi:Pn} (b), we present a comparison between the theoretical distribution and the empirical one.
+Upon visual inspection, we can see a good agreement, with a measured distance between distributions of $D_{JS}\approx 0.016$.
+In this case, we can calculate the theoretical mean value as $\avg{T^{TH}} = \alpha \avg{N^{TH}}= 10.22 \;(s)$.
+This value differs from the sample mean by less than $1$ second (see Section \ref{se:stats}), and it is consistent with the reported in \cite{courel2017game}.

-Lastly, we can focus on describing the peaks in the curve for low values of $n$, which highlight the importance of having the service in the game.
+Lastly, we can focus on describing the peaks in the distribution $P(N=n)$ for low values of $n$, which highlight the importance of having the service in the game.
 When a team serves, the probability of winning the point is higher at the beginning of the rally.
 This explains the appearance of peaks at odd values of $n$, such as $n=1,3,5$.
 Conversely, when a team receives the service, the chances of winning decrease, as we can see for $n=2,4,6$.
 Additionally, we observe that the advantage of having the service disappears after the shot $n=7$, where the peaks in the curve start to disappear.
-This last observation coincides with previous studies, where it has been reported that the advantage of having the service ends between the sixth and eighth shot \cite{courel2017game}.
+This last observation coincides with previous studies, where it has been reported that the advantage of having the service starts to significantly decrease after the sixth and eighth shot \cite{sanchez2020analysis}.